 Benefits of geofencing

-Now that we understand what geofencing is and how it works, let’s look at five benefits of geofencing:
+Now that we understand what geofencing is and how it works, let’s look at three benefits of geofencing:

 It costs ten times more to earn a new customer than to retain an existing customer.
 That’s why building shopper loyalty is so critical in today’s market.
 Geofencing marketing can help your company do that — and without offering promotions or discounts every time.